-GnDSTR reads the list of RvB files contained in the "ListFile" specified via the "-l" command-line parameter.
+GnDSTR reads the list of RvB files contained in the "ListFile" specified via the "-l" commandline parameter.
 This file contains one file name per line, left-justified, case-sensitive, and containing any needed path information.
-The RvB files (see the SIS identified in section 1.2) contain matched pairs of 2MASS and WISE detections; the latter have positions that may or may not be already corrected by a current distortion model.
-In the former case, what follows is a differential correction to that model; the description will be that of a full distortion correction.
+The RvB files (see the SIS identified in section 1.2) contain matched pairs of 2MASS and WISE detections; the latter have positions that are not corrected for distortion, and so the description will be that of a full distortion correction.